jacob-pro/sunrise-sunset-calculator/README.md

 ## License

-All my work is LGPL, but the `spa.c` has its own separate license, so take this into account.
+All my code is LGPL, but the NREL algorithm this bundles has its own separate license, so take this into account.